-- 4.1.
-Several of the factors, including those in the Group sections, make reference to the vulnerability of those affected by misconduct. - 4.2.
-Some categories of people are recognised as being vulnerable, for example under BTAS's Vulnerable Witness Policy or under Practice Direction 1A Civil Procedure Rules, due to traits which include but are not limited to: - a) Age - b) Mental disorder - c) Impairment in intelligence and/or social functioning - d) Physical disability - e) Communication or language difficulties - f) Social, domestic or cultural circumstances - g) Being the victim of sexual or violent misconduct - h) Being subject to intimidation - 4.3.
-However, the above examples are not the only factors which may make a person vulnerable.
-A person may be vulnerable for a variety of reasons, which may relate to their characteristics (including protected characteristics) or to their circumstances.
+- 4.1 Several of the factors, including those in the Group sections, make reference to the vulnerability of those affected by the misconduct and in certain circumstances the vulnerability of the respondent. - 4.2.
+Some categories of people are recognised as being vulnerable, for example under BTAS's Vulnerable Witness Policy or under Practice Direction 1A Civil Procedure Rules, due to traits which include but are not limited to: - ★ Age - ★ Mental disorder - \ Impairment in intelligence and/or social functioning - ★ Physical disability - ★ Communication or language difficulties - ★ Social, domestic or cultural circumstances - \ Being the victim of sexual or violent misconduct - ★ Being subject to intimidation - 4.3 However, the above examples are not the only factors which may make a person vulnerable.
+A person, including the respondent, may be vulnerable for a variety of reasons, which may relate to their characteristics (including protected characteristics) or to their circumstances.
 Vulnerability may be temporary or permanent.
 A person may be vulnerable by reason of being in a particular situation or a particular place.
 Their professional status, or their status relative to another person, may also make them vulnerable in particular circumstances.
 For example, a pupil or junior barrister who has made a complaint about the behaviour of a senior member of chambers may be considered vulnerable in the circumstances of the behaviour and the complaint.
+Conversely, a pupil who is the subject of a finding of misconduct, may have been vulnerable due to work overload and/or poor supervision.